anpham6/squared/README.md

 </LinearLayout>
 ```

-Using "target" into a ConstraintLayout or RelativeLayout view will not include automatic positioning.
+Using "target" into a ConstraintLayout or RelativeLayout container will not include automatic positioning.

 ### ANDROID: Public System Methods

-You can use the "system.customize" method to create default settings for the specific controls which are applied after a view is rendered.
+You can use the "system.customize" method to change the default settings for the specific controls which are applied when a view is rendered.

 ```javascript
 system.customize(build: number, widget: string, options: {}) // global attributes applied to specific views